Brewers vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has collected 43 hits with 11 doubles, five home runs and 19 walks.
-He has driven in 14 runs with four stolen bases.
+- Freeman has 43 hits with 11 doubles, five home runs, 20 walks and 14 RBI.
+He's also stolen five bases.

 Freeman Recent Games